 To personalize the tag or add a cute title, use the mini letter stamps to spell out a phrase, word or “tweet”.

-In this case, raffia works well as a tag tie and accent bow.
-Raffia comes in a variety of colors and is available at most crafts stores.
+Raffia is a multi-use fiber that’s often used in basket making and it’s available at in a variety of colors and is available at most crafts stores.

 While on the subject of birds, the annual Great Backyard Bird Count is right around the corner.
 For four days in February birdwatchers across the country will keep their eyes peeled on their own yards to help count birds.

 The collected data is extremely useful to scientists to help understand where our feathered friends are actually located in real time.
 Click the link above for more info on the free, online Great Backyard Bird Count event and how you can participate in your area.